NIEM/NIEM-Training/NIEM Training Outline.md

 - NIEM Technical Framework
 	- Content Models?
 - Work contact information into this IEPD
-- Show tool alternatives to expensive software like oXygen
+- Show tool alternatives to expensive software like oXygen?

 ## Separate videos for later